-As I mentioned in our most recent past two class columns (March/April and May/June), much is happening these days on and off the Dartmouth campus and within and outside of the Ivy League.
-The issues in question have emerged at several levels, with most not yet resolved.
+As mentioned in our two most recent class columns in the alumni magazine, much—perhaps too much—is happening these days at colleges and universities within and outside the Ivy League.
+The issues in question have emerged at several levels, with most not yet resolved in a satisfactory manner, including at two of the eight Ivy institutions.

 —Victor S. Rich, 94 Dove Hill Drive, Manhasset, NY 11030; (516) 446-3977; richwind13@gmail.com